gvwilson/thirdbit/src/fiction/iffy/index.md

 It's been a little over a hundred years since you were transcribed, so you'll have a lot to catch up on.
-There's an app on the table there, and I'll have some mango noodles sent down when you're ready."
+There's an app on the table there, and I'll have some food sent down when you're ready."

 "Thank you, ma'am."
 Sandrine hesitated.